Lesson Plan on Counting and Number Patterns in First Grade Math

 • Direct Instruction (15 minutes):

-• Walk around the room and provide assistance as needed.
+• Walk around the room to check for understanding and provide support as needed.

 • Closure (5 minutes):